As an Amazon Associate I earn from qualifying purchases. Click for details.

 Take cues from your ghost hunting tools

-If you have ghost hunting tools such as an EMF meter, dowsing rods, or a pendulum, use them to help you identify the best locations.
+If you have ghost hunting tools, they may help you identify the best locations.

 For example, if your EMF meter detects energy spikes — or drops lower than it should — that’s a potential location for ghostly photos.
 Try taking photos standing directly at the location where your EMF meter indicated something odd.

 However, sometimes when you’re in the middle of an anomaly — or a haunted spot — your camera won’t record anything unusual.

 Several ghost hunting tools can detect EMF-related anomalies.
-Of course, an EMF meter — especially a sensitive meter such as the K-II — can reveal the most electromagnetic anomalies.
+Of course, an EMF meter can reveal the most electromagnetic anomalies.

 If you have a hiking compass, the needle points in the direction of magnetic north.

 However, if you’re near electromagnetic fields (EMF), the compass needle will point away from magnetic north and towards higher EMF.
 (Movement can easily affect hiking compasses, so I only pay attention to needle variations more than 30 degrees from magnetic north.)

 The Ovilus is one of many tools that became popular during 2009.
 It seems to respond to EMF surges by talking.
 Using a pre-programmed vocabulary — plus additional words and names that baffle many researchers — the Ovilus “speaks” out loud.
 Similar tools include the Frank’s Box, the Shack Hack, ghost radar apps for mobile phones, and “ghost box” devices.

 If you’re using one of these tools and it starts talking, take photos.
 Take lots of photos.

 If someone’s camera or phone suddenly stops working, that’s another cue that EMF energy is interfering.
 Take photos right away.